CharlieDigital/dotnet6-openapi/README.md

 I couldn't get Google Console to connect my GitHub repo through Cloud Build or Cloud Run so I ended up mirroring the repo into Google.

-Once mirrored into Google, we can configure it to build off our branch `dockerized`:
+Once mirrored into Google, we can configure it to build off this branch `dockerized`:

 ![Configuration](./static/gcr-cloud-build-setup.png)